Newton's Method To Find Square Root

 Newton's Method, also known as the Newton-Raphson method, is a powerful iterative technique for finding successively better approximations to the roots (or zeroes) of a real-valued function.
 In simpler terms, it's a way to solve equations of the form f(x) = 0.
 The core idea behind the method is to start with an initial guess for the root and then iteratively refine that guess until it converges to a sufficiently accurate solution.
 This refinement process involves using the tangent line to the function at the current guess to estimate where the function crosses the x-axis, which represents a closer approximation to the root.

 The beauty of Newton's Method lies in its geometric intuition.
 Imagine a curve representing the function f(x).
 You make an initial guess, x₀, for the root.
 At the point (x₀, f(x₀)), you draw the tangent line to the curve.
-This tangent line intersects the x-axis at a new point, x₁.
+In real terms, this tangent line intersects the x-axis at a new point, x₁.
 This x₁ is usually a better approximation to the root than x₀.
 You then repeat this process, drawing a tangent line at (x₁, f(x₁)) to find an even better approximation, x₂, and so on.
 With each iteration, you're essentially "sliding down" the tangent line towards the true root of the function.

 Mathematically, this iterative process is described by the following formula: